 State Restrictions on Moving Plants

-What you should know before moving plants.
+What should I know before moving plants across state lines?

 Your Atlas Professional Van Operator will keep the certificate during the move and be ready to present it at any time.
 Download and read this booklet to learn how you can comply with the law and keep your move free of gypsy moths.

 Check with your state's department of natural resources to learn what you should know before you move plants to another state.
 You can also find answers on these websites:

 Most states require plants coming in to be grown indoors in sterilized potting soil, which you can find at your local lawn and garden shop.
 The label will help choose the right loam, peat, or sand mixture for your plant.

 Cuttings offer an alternative to moving your plants.
 Wrap the cuttings in wet moss and newspaper and place them in unsealed bags.
 Place the bags in a carton and fill in around them with light packing material.
 Cuttings can survive several days of travel and take root when potted at your new home.